yusufcanb/tlm/README.md

-# tlm - Your Terminal Intelligence with Local LLM
+# tlm - Your terminal companion, locally powered by CodeLLaMa.

 tlm is your CLI companion which requires nothing then your workstation.
 It uses most efficient and powerful [CodeLLaMa](https://ai.meta.com/blog/code-llama-large-language-model-coding/) in your local environment to provide you the best possible command line suggestions.